-Under both state and federal law, school districts are obligated "to provide equal education opportunities to students regardless of their immigration status."49 A New Jersey statute provides that "[a] school district shall not condition enrollment in the district on immigration status,"50 and regulations prohibit school districts from inquiring about immigration status51 or requiring documentation of such status or Social Security numbers as conditions of enrollment.52 The one limited exception to this rule pertains to students who have obtained, or are seeking to obtain, a Certificate of Eligibility for Nonimmigrant Student Status (INS form I-20) from the school district to apply for an F-1 visa for the purpose of limited study on a tuition basis in a United States public secondary school.53
+Federal and state laws "prohibit denying the enrollment of students in the public schools based on immigration status."
+A New Jersey statute provides that "[a] school district shall not condition enrollment in the district on immigration status,"50 and regulations prohibit school districts from inquiring about immigration status51 or requiring documentation of such status or Social Security numbers as conditions of enrollment.52 The one limited exception to this rule pertains to students who have obtained, or are seeking to obtain, a Certificate of Eligibility for Nonimmigrant Student Status (INS form I-20) from the school district to apply for an F-1 visa for the purpose of limited study on a tuition basis in a United States public secondary school.53

-As of the date of this publication, federal Immigration and Customs Enforcement (ICE) policy disallows immigration enforcement actions at or focused on "sensitive locations," including schools, except under limited circumstances.54 Concern remains, however, about immigration enforcement actions targeting parents near schools.55
+As of the date of this publication, federal Department of Homeland Security policy disallows immigration enforcement actions at or focused on "protected areas," including schools, except under limited circumstances.54

-Parent or Guardian Living in Temporary Residence:
+Parent or Guardian Living in Temporary Residence

-A student has the right to attend school in a district in which his or her parent56 is living on a temporary basis, even if the parent's domicile is elsewhere.57 The right to attend school in the district of temporary residence is at the choice of the parent - but the parent may be required to demonstrate that this temporary residence is not designed solely to allow the student to attend school within the district of temporary residence58 (i.e., it is not a means of "school district shopping.")
-A few examples of circumstances demonstrating that temporary residence was not solely for the purpose of a student's attending a school district include moving to be closer to a medical treatment facility or to a temporary place of work.59 By contrast, moving into a school district for a few months so that one's child can play on the school district's prestigious athletic team would appear to violate the rule.
-The meaning of "temporarily residing" in a school district was deliberately left undefined in the regulations.60 expires, however, if the parent stays in the temporary residence "on an all-year-round basis for one year or more."62 Under this "one-year rule," the student's domicile for purposes of school attendance63 is deemed to switch to the parent's new place of residence after the expiration of one year.64
+A student has the right to attend school in a district in which the student's parent55 is living on a temporary basis, even if the parent's domicile is elsewhere.56 The right to attend school in the district of temporary residence is at the choice of the parent - but the parent may be required to demonstrate that this temporary residence is not designed solely to allow the student to attend school within the district of temporary residence57 (in other words, it is not a means of "school district shopping").
+Examples of circumstances demonstrating that temporary residence was not solely for the purpose of a student's attending a school district include moving to be closer to a medical treatment facility or to a temporary place of work.58 By contrast, moving into a school district for a few months so that one's child can play on the school district's prestigious athletic team would appear to violate the rule.
+The meaning of "temporarily residing" in a school district was deliberately left undefined in the regulations.59 expires, however, if the parent stays in the temporary residence "on an all-year-round basis for one year or more."
+Under this "one-year rule," the student's domicile for purposes of school attendance62 switches by law to the parent's new place of residence at the end of one year.63

-A parent living temporarily outside the family's original school district may choose to keep his or her child enrolled in their original district rather than enrolling in the district of temporary residence.61 The right to continued enrollment in the original school district
+A parent living temporarily outside the family's original school district may choose to keep their child enrolled in their original district rather than enrolling in the district of temporary residence.60 The right to continued enrollment in the original school district

-While school districts are generally responsible for providing transportation to students residing more than a certain distance from school,65 districts are not obligated to provide transportation based on the distance to a temporary residence outside the district; the right to transportation must be based on the in-district home of the parent or guardian.66
+While school districts are generally responsible for providing transportation to students residing more than a certain distance from school,64 districts are not obligated to provide transportation based on the distance to a temporary residence outside the district; the right to transportation must be based on the in-district home of the parent or guardian.65

-Children of Divorced or Separated Parents:
+Children of Divorced or Separated Parents

-As stated by the court in a recent residency case, "[i]t might seem that domicile is a fairly straightforward thing to define.
+As stated by the court in a 2016 residency decision, "[i]t might seem that domicile is a fairly straightforward thing to define.
 But the shared custody arrangements for today's children of divorce are as varied as the human imagination, making it difficult, at times, to assign domicile under the traditional rules."
-67
+66